AbulSyed/post-pwa/README.md

 ### Core features of a PWA
 - [ ] Installable to home screen
-- [ ] Precahing, cache core files of our app files (html, css, js) on browser, so all can be loaded from browsers cahce
+- [ ] Precahing - cache core files (html, css, js) on browser, so all can be loaded from browsers cahce
 - [ ] Push notifications
-- [ ] Background sync, so app can work offline
+- [ ] Background sync - so app can work offline

 ### PWA key terms
-- Web app manifest file (manifest.json) - JSON file which provides information about app, e.g. name of app, home screen icon, name under icon etc. Browser uses this information to be display when app is downloaded to home screen.
+- Web app manifest file (manifest.json) - JSON file which provides information about app, e.g. name of app, home screen icon, name under icon etc. Browser uses this information to display when app is downloaded to home screen.
 (More on manifest https://web.dev/add-manifest/ &@ https://developer.mozilla.org/en-US/docs/Web/Manifest)
 - Service worker - Javascript file that runs in the background (even when app is closed) listening to certain event allowing:
   1. Loading of content offline, by caching resources of webapp (html, css & js) and requests.
-  2. Background sync -> When user performs action offline that require data, it will perform actions in background when connection is reestablished.
+  2. Background sync -> When user performs action offline that requires data, it will perform action in background when connection is reestablished.
   3. Use of push nofifications & send even if app is closed.
 - Workbox - Google tool that makes working with a service worker easier.
 Workbox makes the following easier:
   - Precaching & caching strategies